tasmota/docs/docs/Bluetooth_MI32.md

 :---|:---
 MI32Cfg<a id="mi32cfg"></a>|Saves current sensor list as **mi32cfg** file to the flash of the ESP32.
 After reboot only the saved drivers will be observed, no unknown drivers will be added.
 A valid config file is mandatory for HomeKit in this driver.
 MI32Key<a id="mi32key"></a>| Set a "bind_key" for a MAC-address to decrypt sensor data (LYWSD03MMC, MJYD2S).
 The argument is a 44 uppercase characters long string, which is the concatenation of the bind_key and the corresponding MAC.<BR>`<00112233445566778899AABBCCDDEEFF>` (32 characters) = bind_key<BR>`<112233445566>` (12 characters) = MAC of the sensor<BR>`<00112233445566778899AABBCCDDEEFF112233445566>` (44 characters)= final string
+MI32Name<a id="mi32name"></a>| Override the name of the sensor with `mi32name<slot> <name>`.
+Slot is the position of the sensor in the internal array (like in the payload from `status 8`), starting with 0.
+Will not append the OUI of the MAC to the name in the MQTT payload.
+Should be made persistent using command `mi32cfg`. `mi32name<slot>` will delete the override at runtime, but not change the config file.
 MI32Option0<a id="mi32option"></a>|`0` = sends only recently received sensor data<br>`1` = aggregates all recent sensors data types
 MI32Option1|`0` = shows full sensor data at Teleperiod<br>`1` = shows no sensor data at Teleperiod MI32Option2|`0` = sensor data only at Teleperiod (_default_)<br>`1` = direct bridging of BLE data to MQTT messages